Sir Arthur Paul Benthall1

 Last Edited=10 Oct 2009

-Sir Arthur Paul Benthall lived at Benthall Hall, Broseley, Shropshire, England.1 He was invested as a Knight Commander, Order of the British Empire (K.B.E.).1 Sir Arthur Paul Benthall usually went by his middle name of Paul.1
+Sir Arthur Paul Benthall lived at Benthall Hall, Broseley, Shropshire, EnglandG.1 He was appointed Knight Commander, Order of the British Empire (K.B.E.)1 Sir Arthur Paul Benthall usually went by his middle name of Paul.1

 Children of Sir Arthur Paul Benthall